 I find that when I plan and go through my to do list thinking part is avoided and therefore less stressful.

 Seek time to take care of yourself.

-On Saturdays husband knows that I don’t cook I only clean in the morning and do the laundry.
-I don’t even want to go out to be honest.
-But on Sunday is planning day for the week.
+On Saturdays, my husband knows that I don’t cook I only clean in the morning and do the laundry.
+I don’t even want to go out, to be honest.
+But Sunday is the planning day for the week.

 Awilla is the One Perfectly Imperfect Mom.
 She’s a mom to four little munchkins Haddy 7 years old, Jazmin 17 year old and Aaron & Abigail 22 months old fraternal twins.
 She’s been married and her mission is to help moms understand that there is no such thing as perfection.
 Every household is different therefore, know that you are a GREAT MOM because you are getting the job DONE.
 Learn more about Awilla here.